How Not to Do Corporate Entertainment

 So, you’ve looked into the space.
 You’ve worked it all out and there is ample room for the seven-piece swing band of your choice.
 But on the night you’re running a little late.
 The band don’t start playing til 9.30pm.
 And at 10pm the venue pulls the plug.
 You’re in a semi-residential area and there are noise restrictions in place.
 And that is your entertainment done.
 There are plenty of really strong alternatives for venues where noise levels are an issue – acoustic acts, or maybe a silent disco.
 But knowing that is only of use to you if you know what you’re dealing with and can plan ahead.

 Booking an act without knowing what you’re booking

 Quality entertainment can be a really important aspect of a corporate event.
 Yes, it helps to finish the event on a high.
 But its primary purpose is to reward.
 And to impress.
-It says ‘thank you’ to staff and/or suppliers for a year of hard work.
+It says "thank you" to staff and/or suppliers for a year of hard work.
 It rewards customers for their loyalty.
 And it impresses upon all three the fact that the company really values them and is willing to invest in them.
-So, if you have a corporate event on the horizon, start planning now.
+If you have a corporate event on the horizon, start planning now.
 And don’t scrimp on the entertainment.